maialzamel/k-map/README.md

 Description

 k-mappability is a fast C++11 library implementing an algorithm .
-The time complexity of the implemented algorithm is O(n) time and space  for  integer alphabets of size σ if m = Ω((log_σ(n)).
+The time complexity of the implemented algorithm is O(n) time and space  for  integer alphabets of size σ if m = Ω((log_σ(n)).

 Requirements